ZhengLungWu/SVM_C_Sharp/README.md

 int[]labels
 ```

-is the array that contains +1/-1, to let machine distingulish the class of corresponding row.
+int[]labels is the array that contains +1/-1, to let machine distingulish the class of corresponding row.

 for example: there are 2 kinds of iris